 Should My Baby Use A Pacifier?

-If you’ve ever had a 15-minute discovery call with me, you’ll know that one of the first questions I ask when I’m gathering information about your child’s sleep situation is, “Does your child use a pacifier?”
+If you’ve ever had a complimentary sleep evaluation call with me, you’ll know that one of the first questions I ask when I’m gathering information about your child’s sleep situation is, “Does your child use a pacifier?”
 You’d be shocked at how many people begrudgingly and seemingly shamefully admit that yes, their child uses one.

 I always get a little chuckle out of this; it’s like you think you’re divulging some dirty secret by telling me your child uses one.
 But guess what?
 I don’t mind pacifiers!
 Now, like many other things in life, I believe there is a time and place for pacifiers, but if your infant has used or is using one, please don’t be ashamed!